-

 - When

-is treated as a standard and immediate property of the returned user object (rather than an additional property), why is it left blank, when you manually add properties to the request and don't includeid
+idis treated as a standard and immediate property of the returned user object (rather than an additional property), why is it left blank, when you manually add properties to the request and don't includeid? - Why is there a distinction between immediate properties (

-) and additional properties (everything notid
+id) and additional properties (everything notid)?

 Looking at the HTTPS request/response, this makes no sense because all properties are on the same JSON level and there is no distinction between standard and additional properties: